chenglanjudy/android_native_threadmanager/README.md

 # android_native_threadmanager

-the same as java version, Now C++ version.
+The Looper & Handler & MessageQueue of Native level is same as Android java version, Now C++ version.

-if you want to make the native threads communicate with each other.
+If you want to make the native threads communicate with each other. you can use the Native thread manager for your build project.